-The Directors are responsible for the other information.
-The other information comprises the information included in the annual report but does not include the consolidated financial statements and our auditor's report thereon.
-Our opinion on the consolidated financial statements does not cover the other information and we do not express an audit opinion or any form of assurance conclusion thereon.
+The directors are responsible for the other information.
+The other information comprises the information included in the annual report but does not include the consolidated financial statements and company financial statements and our auditor's report thereon.
+Our opinion on the consolidated financial statements and company financial statements does not cover the other information and we do not express an audit opinion or any form of assurance conclusion thereon.

-In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the consolidated financial statements and company financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements and company financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-We have nothing to report on other matters on which we are required to report by exception.
+We have nothing to report on other matters on which we are required to report by exception